MidAmerica Plastic Surgery: Ryan Diederich, MD

 Breast LiftRequest Your Consultation

-Mastopexy, the medical term for “breast lift,” is a procedure that raises and firms the breast by removing excess skin and tightening the surrounding tissue.
-This provides a more youthful appearance to the breast.
+Mastopexy, the medical term for “breast lift,” is a plastic surgery procedure that raises and firms the breast.
+By removing excess skin and tightening the surrounding tissue, this procedure can provide a more youthful appearance to the breast.

 Many changes in a woman’s life can lead to the desire for breast lift.
 These include: